 The Clery Act requires all colleges and universities across the country to publish an annual safety report by October 1st of each year.
-The report informs their respective campus community of Clery reportable crime statistics for the past three years, and contains institutional policies and programs that pertain to sexual misconduct, safety, and crime prevention.
-Doing so informs the The University of New Mexico-Valencia Campus (UNM) community, including current and prospective faculty, staff, and students, of what safety features UNM-Valencia has to offer and what Clery Crime Statistics have been reported at UNM-Valencia.
+The report informs their respective campus communities of Clery reportable crime statistics for the past three years, and contains institutional policies and programs that pertain to sexual misconduct, safety, and crime prevention.
+Doing so informs the entire UNM-Valencia Campus community, including current and prospective faculty, staff, and students, of what safety features UNM-Valencia has to offer and what Clery Crime Statistics have been reported at UNM-Valencia.
 The Annual Security and Fire Safety Report (ASFSR) is published and distributed by UNM-Valencia via e-mail to all current faculty, staff, and students each year, as part of the requirements of the Clery Act.
 The ASFSR can also be found on the UNM-Valencia web page at http://valencia.unm.edu/campus-resources/campus-police/index.html.